garciart/flask-demo/tracker_08/README.md

 └── requirements.txt
 ```

-Check the code for issues, then run your application.
+Once you are finished reviewing the code, start your application.
 Do not forget to activate your Python virtual environment first!

+> **NOTES:**
+>
+> - Enclose options in quotation marks when using special characters.
+> - Coverage will create a `__pycache__` folder.
+Delete it when you are done testing.
+> - Use the `development` configuration for logging or the application will create an empty log file, since the application only logs `logging.INFO`-level messages or less.
+> - Do not log events when unit testing or each test will create a log file.

 ```shell
 # Check the application for issues